The Sporting Mind

 Through The Sporting Mind, performance coach Andy Barton works with his clients to help change the way they use their minds when they approach their performances so that they can improve their self-belief, learn how control their emotional state, gain mental strategies to eradicate negative thinking, set challenging goals in a way that they become achievable and develop a positive attitude which will have a significant impact on the results that they get.

-Andy provides one on one coaching from his offices in London and Stamford, as well as group training and workshops to help clients to reach their potential.
+Andy provides one on one coaching from his offices in London and Stamford, as well as Skype and telephone sessions for individuals who live further afield.
+He also offers group training and workshops to help teams to fulfill their true potential.
 Andy is also available as a speaker and for media appearances.